kevin218/Astraeus/docs/index.rst

 Installation
 ------------

-To use `Astreus` you need to install X, Y and Z.
+To use `Astreus` you need to install TBD...

 .. _code: